CookiestMonster/Portal-Knights-Save-Editor/format.md

-# Portal Knights Save Format Reference
+# Portal Knights Save Format & Live Memory Reference

-Companion document for `pk_manager.py`.
-Describes the on-disk save container, filename encoding, compression stack, custom BSON, world/character structures, TemplateCRC naming, and editor implementation notes.
+Companion document for `pk_save_editor.py` / `pk_manager.py`.
+Describes the
+on-disk save container, filename encoding, compression stack, custom BSON, world/character structures, TemplateCRC naming, terrain voxels, editor implementation notes — and, in §21, the live-memory (RAM) side of the
+research: enemy stats, the runtime spawn system, and the shared attribute-hash table that ties the disk and RAM findings together.

+This edition merges three source documents into one: `format.md` (the on-disk format reference, §1-20 + Appendices A-C), `PK_FINDINGS.md` (live memory editing final findings), and `PK_SPAWN_SYSTEM.md` (enemy spawn system, decoded from `readable_strings_v3.txt`).
+The latter two are combined into the new §21, with cross-references added at the points in §11/§14/§18 where the disk-format research had left the same questions open.

-Last updated: 2026-08-04
+Last updated: 2026-08-27

 ---